-HIS 5542 Historiography of Renaissance and Reformation (3) An exploration of the major historiographical works and historiographical controversies of the Renaissance and Reformation.
+HIS 5542 Historiography of Renaissance and Reformation (3)

+An exploration of the major historiographical works and historiographical controversies of the Renaissance and Reformation.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5543 Historiography of Age of Absolutism (3) Introduces the student to the basics of graduate work.
-Topics covered include the methods of historical research, writing, and citation as well as general themes and topics in historiography.
+HIS 5543 Historiography of Age of Absolutism (3)

+An exploration of the major historiographical works and historiographical controversies of the age of Absolutism during the 16th and 17th centuries.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5544 Historiography of Enlightenment Europe (3) An exploration of the major historiographical works and historiographical controversies of Enlightenment Europe focusing on the 18th century.
+HIS 5544 Historiography of Enlightenment Europe (3)

+An exploration of the major historiographical works and historiographical controversies of Enlightenment Europe focusing on the 18th century.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5545 Historiography of Modern Germany (3) An exploration of the major historiographical works and historiographical controversies of German history from the Revolutions of 1848 to the present.
+HIS 5545 Historiography of Modern Germany (3)

+An exploration of the major historiographical works and historiographical controversies of German history from the Revolutions of 1848 to the present.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5548 Historiography of Environmental History (3) An exploration of the major historiographical works and historiographical controversies of environmental history from the 18th century to the late 20th century, emphasizing the post World War II period.
-Prerequisites: Successful completion of HIS 6630, IR5551, or SS6691.
+HIS 5548 Historiography of the West in American History (3)

+An exploration of the major historiographical works and historiographical controversies of the American West from European contact to the present Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5550 Historiography of Environmental History (3) An exploration of the major historiographical works and historiographical controversies of environmental history from the 18th century to the late 20th century, emphasizing the post-World War II period.
+HIS 5550 Historiography of Environmental History (3)

+An exploration of the major historiographical works and historiographical controversies of environmental history from the 18th century to the late 20th century, emphasizing the post-World War II period.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5553 Historiography of Late Antiquity (3) An exploration of the major historiographical works and historiographical controversies of Mediterranean and European history during the 3rd through 8th centuries.
+HIS 5553 Historiography of Late Antiquity (3)

+An exploration of the major historiographical works and historiographical controversies of Mediterranean and European history during the 3rd through 8th centuries.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-- HIS 5564 Historiography of the Crusades (3) An exploration of the major historiographical works and historiographical controversies of the Crusades.
-Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 5567 Historiography of Medieval Europe (3) An exploration of the major historiographical works and historiographical controversies of Medieval Europe, the Byzantine and Islamic worlds from the 7th century to the eve of the Renaissance.
+HIS 5564 Historiography of the Crusades (3)

+An exploration of the major historiographical works and historiographical controversies of the Crusades.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5574 Historiography of Selected Topic in History (3) An exploration of the major historiographical works and historiographical controversies of Modern Eastern Europe from the Revolutions of 1848 through the collapse of the Soviet block and beyond.
+HIS 5567 Historiography of Medieval Europe (3)

+An exploration of the major historiographical works and historiographical controversies of Medieval Europe, the Byzantine and Islamic worlds from the 7th century to the eve of the Renaissance.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

+HIS 5574 Historiography of Modern Eastern European (3)

+An exploration of the major historiographical works and historiographical controversies of Modern Eastern Europe from the Revolutions of 1848 through the collapse of the Soviet block and beyond.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 5595 Historiography of Selected Topics in History (3) An exploration of the major historiographical works and historiographical controversies of a designed topic of specific and/or current interest and importance, which is generally not covered in regularly offered courses by the department.
+HIS 5595 Historiography of Selected Topics in History (3)

+An exploration of the major historiographical works and historiographical controversies of a designed topic of specific and/or current interest and importance, which is generally not covered in regularly offered courses by the department.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.
 See semester hour limits listed under Course Restriction in General Regulations section.